Prag8855/aab/content/guides/permanent-residence.md

 - **You can do what you want**
     It's not tied to your income or occupation.
 It does not expire if you [lose your job](/guides/losing-your-job).
 You can change jobs, start a business or study.
 You don't need permission from the *Ausländerbehörde*.
 - **You are done with the [[Ausländerbehörde]]**
-    You don't need to renew it every 1-3 years.
+    You don't need to renew it every 1 to 3 years.
 You don't need permission from the *Ausländerbehörde* to change jobs or do something else.

 There are other smaller benefits:

 - **It's easier to [find an apartment](/guides/find-a-flat-in-berlin)**
-    Landlords prefer stable tenants who will live there for a long time.
-Permanent residence shows that you won't leave Germany soon.[^9]
+    Landlords prefer stable tenants.
+Permanent residence shows you will probably live there for a long time.[^9]
 - **It's easier to get a mortgage**
     You usually need to be a citizen or a permanent resident to get a mortgage.
 You get a lower interest rate than with a residence permit.
 - **You can get [[BAFöG]]**